Priorities FY 2023

 - ED.5 Advocate against the use of restraint, seclusion, or law enforcement involvement, and for the use of positive behavior interventions and supports.

 - ED.6 [System] Collaborate with Juvenile Probation Officers, CYFD, and others such as juvenile prosecutors and judges, schools, local law enforcement agencies, School Resource Officers (SROs), etc. to reduce the overall number of referrals of students with disabilities to law enforcement.

 - ED.7 [System] In connection with the Martinez and Yazzie vs. State of New Mexico consolidated cases and related policy efforts, advocate for a greater number and higher quality of special education resources in New Mexico public schools, toward improved educational outcomes for students with disabilities, including readiness for college or a career.

-- ED.8 Advocate for the delivery of appropriate special education and related services to students residing in institutional settings, including but not limited to Residential Treatment Centers (RTCs), detention centers, and hospitals.
+- ED.8 Advocate for the delivery of appropriate special education and related services to youth residing in institutional settings, including but not limited to Residential Treatment Centers (RTCs), detention centers, prisons and hospitals.